SeamusClarke/BTS/README.md

 * **upper_sigma_level** - The upper threshold used in moment-masking, T<sub>C</sub>, expressed as a multiple of noise, so upper_sigma_level=8 means T<sub>C</sub> = 8&sigma; (default 8).
 * **lower_sigma_level** - The lower threshold used in moment-masking, T<sub>L</sub>, expressed as a multiple of noise, so lower_sigma_level=4 means T<sub>L</sub> = 4&sigma; (default 4).
 * **mask_filter_size** - The size of the 3D top-hat filter used when smoothing before making the mask (default 3).
+* **use_velocity_range** - A flag to determine if the moments will be calculated over only a limited velocity range; set to 1 to use and set to 0 to not use (default 0).
+* **min_velocity_range** - The minimum velocity in the range over which the moments will be calculated if the limited velocity range mode is activated (default -10).
+* **max_velocity_range** - The maximum velocity in the range over which the moments will be calculated if the limited velocity range mode is activated (default 10).

 #### Flags